Guadalupe Grande

 Guadalupe Grande Aguirre (30 May 1965 – 2 January 2021) was a Spanish poet.
 She had a degree in social anthropology from the Complutense University of Madrid.

 Biography

-Guadalupe was the daughter of writer Félix Grande.
-She was a cousin of poet Carlos Martínez Aguirre.
+Guadalupe was the daughter of writer Félix Grande and was a cousin of poet Carlos Martínez Aguirre.
 A literary critic and teacher, she wrote El libro de Lilit in 1995, La llave de la niebla in 2003, and Mapas de cera in 2006.
+Grande died at the age of 55 due to coronavirus in his hometown of Madrid, Spain, on January 2, 2021.